Category: Habit Trackers

 Rule: If habit tracking cannot generate charts and statistical analysis of habit performance, Loop Habit Tracker fails first.

-Why HabitBull fits analysis-focused tracking
+Why HabitBull fits Power users better

 Where HabitBull wins